 In this tutorial, we will show an example of transfering segmention masks from 3D point cloud to 2D photo context image.
 Segmented image will be uploaded to Supervisely Platform - after that it is possible to export image segmentation masks in any popular format.
-We wil take point cloud, photo context image and camera calibration parameters from dataset as an example, but this approach can be generalized to any data.
-Supervisely's and will be used for working with point cloud and photo context image respectively.
+We wil take point cloud, photo context image and camera calibration parameters from KITTI dataset as an example, but this approach can be generalized to any data.
+Supervisely's 3D Point Cloud labeling tool and Image labeling tool will be used for working with point cloud and photo context image respectively.

 The main steps of this tutorial are the following: